flyth/inspektor-gadget/pkg/expr/README.md

 "field.contains('substring1') || field.contains('substring2')"
 ```

-These complex constraints are handled specially by the offloader, which combines them into a single constraint that can be offloaded to the kernel.
-This allows for more efficient filtering, as both conditions can be checked in the kernel at the same time.
+These complex constraints are handled specially by the offloader, which combines them into a single constraint that can be offloaded to lower layers.
+This allows for more efficient filtering, as both conditions can be checked at the same time.

 To enable string function constraints, register a `StringFunctionOffloader` for your string fields: